makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP36.md

 ## Sentence Summary

-MIP40c3-SP36 adds a MKR budget for the Core Unit DECO-001: Deco Fixed Rate Core Unit on a fixed MKR budget of 500 MKR annually, utilizing a 12-month cliff vesting quarterly, for the fixed period of November 1, 2021, through November 1, 2024, (36 Months).
+MIP40c3-SP36 adds a MKR budget for the Core Unit DECO-001: Deco Fixed Rate Core Unit on a fixed MKR budget of 500 MKR annually, utilizing a 12-month cliff and vesting quarterly, for the fixed period of November 1, 2021, through November 1, 2024, (36 Months).

 ## Specification